AliciaFrederick/choice-and-chance/content/Party/Akra Jr.md

 ## Backstory

-I was born into a small village within the forest.
-I and the other Kan of the village were tasked with maintaining a magical ward to keep the forest from overtaking us.
+I was adopted into a small village within the forest by a loving pair of mothers.
+I and the other Ruk'kan of the village were tasked with maintaining a magical ward to keep the forest from overtaking us.
 In the last few months however, the ward has been more difficult to keep up, even failing completely once or twice.

 Throughout my adolescence I would occasionally lose several hours of time, unsure of where I had been or who had been with me.
 Sometimes my friends or family would be angry about something I couldn't remember doing and would be out of character for me to do.
 Lately my episodes of memory loss have been coming more frequently, causing even more conflict.